A study of the electronic and ionic structure, for competing states of fully and partially ionized hydrogen, using the

-That is, the NPA does not attempt to impose Yukawa- or Debey-H\"{u}kel models, Lennard-Jones models, bond-order models etc., taken from outside.
-However, the ion-electron pseudopotentials obtained from the NPA can be {\it post facto} further re-parametrized for convenience and transferabilty, e.g., as modified Heine-Abarankov pseudopotentials~\cite{ELR98}.
+That is, the NPA does not attempt to impose Yukawa- or Debye-H\"{u}kel models, Lenard-Jones models, bond-order models etc., taken from outside.
+However, the ion-electron pseudopotentials obtained from the NPA can be {\it post facto} further re-parametrized for convenience and transferability, e.g., as modified Heine-Abarankov pseudopotentials~\cite{ELR98}.
 The ion-ion pair-potentials can be represented by Yukawa forms augmented by a Friedel-type oscillatory tail~\cite{DW-yuk22}.
 The neglect of these oscillatory tails prevents the correct prediction of subtle liquid-liquid phase transitions, or, for instance, Martensitic-type transitions found in many materials.

-It has sometimes been claimed that the NPA, or average-atom models cannot correctly simulate systems such as liquid carbon at low temperatures due to the existence of complex covalent bounds in them~\cite{HamelCH12,whitley15}.
-We have demonstrated in previous publications that the ion-ion PDFs of complex fluids of materials such as C, Si, obtained using $N$-atom DFT-MD can also be obtained in close agreement with the QMD results, even close to the melting line.
+It has been claimed that the NPA, or average-atom models cannot correctly simulate systems such as liquid carbon at low temperatures due to the existence of complex covalent bounds in them~\cite{HamelCH12,whitley15}.
+We have demonstrated in previous publications that the ion-ion PDFs of complex fluids of materials such as C, Si, obtained using $N$-atom DFT-MD can also be obtained using the NPA, in close agreement with the QMD results, even close to the melting line.
 Since the NPA is based on static DFT, the calculated PDFs, $S_{ab}(k)$ are long-time averages where transient bonding effects demonstrated in $N$-Atom DFT simulations, e.g., in Ref.~\cite{HamelCH12} are of no consequence to thermodynamic and static quantities such as the PDFs of uniform fluids.